google/aiyprojects-raspbian/README.md

 # AIY Voice Only

 [Google AIY Voice Kit](https://aiyprojects.withgoogle.com/voice) is a cool project.
-The unfortunate thing is it locks you into its custom hardware.
+But it locks you into its custom hardware.
 I have separated its software to work on Raspberry Pi (3B and 3B+) independently, just using a normal speaker and microphone.

 The following instructions aim at: